Kalpana0729/SCT_DS_3/README.md

       Contains the code for predicting the banking System.
   -> Output.pdf
       Contains the output and Decision tree and Accuracy of Prediction.
+  -> bank full.csv
+      Contains the data required to perform the task.

 "Results & Insights"
   -> Model Performance